radcor72/domoticz_skill/README.rst

 Configuration
 -------------

-Configuration file is back... for me it seems useful specially for users speaking other languages and to avoid same notation in this skill and in Domoticz server.
-Plus, the server can be remote.
+Devices configuration file is back... for me it seems useful specially for users speaking other languages and to avoid same notation in this skill and in Domoticz server.
-Put your configuration in the file “conf.cfg”.
+Put your configuration in the file “what-where.cfg”.

-Located in : domoticz_skill/conf.cfg
+Located in : domoticz_skill/what-where.cfg
 The principle is to put the 'what' followed by the 'where' separated by a hyphen :

 'what-where' = idx